 Whether the image conjured up depicts someone suited up, in tracksuit bottoms or barely visible due to a lack of light in the dark basement where they reside, we’re pretty sure that the imaginary person isn’t a woman.
 And that’s probably because it’s partly true.
 There aren’t enough female Developers, or women in tech in general.
 Think about it for a second.
 Why are we always looking for the tech guy or the IT man?
 It’s as if this job just doesn’t exist for women, or at least not on the same scale as it does for men.

 Exclusion, deterrence, lack of opportunities, gender bias, an assumption that women lack the correct skill set?
 Whatever the reason, this needs to change.
-Here are at Ubiqum, we’re determined to get more women in technology, which is why we have teamed up with Page Personnel to offer our Women who Code scholarship.
+Here are at Ubiqum, we’re determined to get more women in technology, which is why we have teamed up with Page Personnel to offer our Women who Code scholarship (25% discount in all our programs).

 So what is the situation and why does it need to change?
 In this article we’re going to highlight the importance of women in tech and what we are doing to increase the numbers.
 Up until now, the ratio of female to male students on our courses has been about 1 to 4 but we’d like to see that number equalise with this new scholarship, because the figures we’re seeing are quite frankly far from good enough.